davidfit21/davidfit21/README.md

 # David Fit

-Data Scientist and AI Engineer with a background in machine learning, predictive analytics, and applied artificial intelligence.
-I recently completed a B.Sc. in Data Science with Artificial Intelligence at Dublin City University and have industry experience developing AI and data-driven solutions in collaboration with HT Materials Science.
+Data Scientist with experience in machine learning, predictive analytics, and applied artificial intelligence.
+I recently completed a B.Sc. in Data Science with Artificial Intelligence at Dublin City University and have industry experience developing data-driven solutions in thermal management systems.

-My work focuses on transforming complex datasets into actionable insights through statistical analysis, machine learning, optimization, and data engineering.

 ## Areas of Interest